ecr007/English-World/Phrases-Vocabulary/I.md

-I don’t do it all: means that the person is not responsible for or does not participate in every aspect or task.
+I don't do it all: means that the person is not responsible for or does not participate in every aspect or task.

 I have acquired most of my skills through hard work and dedication.